shini4i/argo-watcher/README.md

 ## Documentation

-For more detailed information on configuration, API usage, and advanced features, please visit our documentation at [argo-watcher.readthedocs.io](https://argo-watcher.readthedocs.io).
+Configuration, the API, and every guide: [argo-watcher.readthedocs.io](https://argo-watcher.readthedocs.io).

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome — **open an issue before writing code**.
+What a change needs to satisfy is in [CONTRIBUTING.md](.github/CONTRIBUTING.md); local setup is in the [Development guide](https://argo-watcher.readthedocs.io/en/latest/contributing/development/).

 ## License